focus-trap/focus-trap/README.md

 - **onActivate** {function}: A function that will be called **before** sending focus to the target element upon activation.
 - **onPostActivate** {function}: A function that will be called **after** sending focus to the target element upon activation.
-- **checkCanActivate** {function}: Animated dialogs have a small delay between when `onActivate` is called and when the focus trap is focusable. `checkCanActivate` expects a promise to be returned.
+- **checkCanFocusTrap** {function}: Animated dialogs have a small delay between when `onActivate` is called and when the focus trap is focusable. `checkCanFocusTrap` expects a promise to be returned.
 When that promise resolves, focus will be sent to the focus-trap.
-Due to the lack of Promise support, `checkCanActivate` is not supported in IE11 unless you provide a Promise polyfill.
+Due to the lack of Promise support, `checkCanFocusTrap` is not supported in IE11 unless you provide a Promise polyfill.
 - **onDeactivate** {function}: A function that will be called **before** sending focus to the trigger element upon deactivation.
 - **onPostDeactivate** {function}: A function that will be called **after** sending focus to the trigger element upon deactivation.
-- **checkCanDeactivate** {function}: An animated trigger button will have a small delay between when `onDeactivate` is called and when the focus is sent back to the trigger. `checkCanDeactivate` expects a promise to be returned.
+- **checkCanFocusTrigger** {function}: An animated trigger button will have a small delay between when `onDeactivate` is called and when the focus is sent back to the trigger. `checkCanFocusTrigger` expects a promise to be returned.
 When that promise resolves, focus will be sent to the trigger element.
-Due to the lack of Promise support, `checkCanDeactivate` is not supported in IE11 unless you provide a Promise polyfill.
+Due to the lack of Promise support, `checkCanFocusTrigger` is not supported in IE11 unless you provide a Promise polyfill.
 - **initialFocus** {element|string|function}: By default, when a focus trap is activated the first element in the focus trap's tab order will receive focus.
 With this option you can specify a different element to receive that initial focus.
 Can be a DOM node, or a selector string (which will be passed to `document.querySelector()` to find the DOM node), or a function that returns a DOM node.
 - **fallbackFocus** {element|string|function}: By default, an error will be thrown if the focus trap contains no elements in its tab order.
 With this option you can specify a fallback element to programmatically receive focus if no other tabbable elements are found.
 For example, you may want a popover's `<div>` to receive focus if the popover's content includes no tabbable elements. *Make sure the fallback element has a negative `tabindex` so it can be programmatically focused.* The option value can be a DOM node, a selector string (which will be passed to `document.querySelector()` to find the DOM node), or a function that returns a DOM node.
 - **escapeDeactivates** {boolean}: Default: `true`.
 If `false`, the `Escape` key will not trigger deactivation of the focus trap.
 This can be useful if you want to force the user to make a decision instead of allowing an easy way out.